 Poking my head out one of the expansive windows, I looked west down State Street:

 Having reached the top floor of the Colonial Building, we now began looking for the roof access.
-Sometimes roof access is tricky to find, but not usually.
+Sometimes roof access is tricky to find, but this time we just couldn't seem to figure it out.

 John and I looked at each other again to see if we were not in fact going crazy.
-We couldn't believe it was possible that there was no roof access...that's just preposterous.
+We couldn't believe it was possible that there was no roof access in a building this tall...it didn't make sense.
 We didn't even find a spot where a hatch might used to have been.
 Bizarre, very bizarre indeed.
 This was unacceptable; somehow we were going to get on this roof, and from there into the Peter Smith.

-We looked around for material in the room we might be able to stack up high enough to reach the skylight.
-Luckily a sprinkler pipe passed near enough to the opening that it could serve as a foothold.
+We looked around for material in the room we might be able to stack up high enough to reach the ten-foot ceiling.
+Luckily a sprinkler pipe passed near enough to the skylight that it could serve as a foothold.
 I could tell my partner was not enthused in the least about this plan of action, but at the same time he knew there was little alternative.
-So with our wobbly stack of random crap, we carefully made our way up and through the skylight, though it was not without a measure of great personal inconvenience.
+So with our wobbly stack of random crap, we carefully made our way up and through the skylight, with me going first.
+I should've taken a picture of it, or at least of the look on John's face as I was reaching down to grab his camera bag from him, but alas, these are not the most convenient times for photography.

 Another objective of this mission was to see if there was access via the double-decker skybridge to the People's Outfitting Building: